aptech/docs/docs/CR-plotAddErrorBar.rst

     new;

-    //Create the sequence 1, 2, 3...9
+    // Create the sequence 1, 2, 3...9
     x = seqa(1, 1, 9);

-    //Create 9 gamma distributed column vectors
-    y = rndGamma(100, 9, 2, 4);
+    // Create 9 gamma distributed column vectors y = rndGamma(100, 9, 2, 4);

-    //Calculate medians of each column
+    // Calculate medians of each column
     med = median(y);

-    //Draw scatter plot of each median
+    // Draw scatter plot of each median plotScatter(x, med);
-    plotScatter(x, med);

-    //Calculate the distance between the median
+    // Calculate the distance between the median
-    //and the min and max for each column err_high = maxc(y) - med;
+    // and the min and max for each column err_high = maxc(y) - med;
     err_low = (med - minc(y));

-    //Add assymetrical error bars to span
+    // Add assymetrical error bars to span
-    //the range of each column
+    // the range of each column
     plotAddErrorBar(x, med, err_low, err_high);

 The plot is